dantheman454/habit_app/docs/mindmap/backend_algorithms.md

 ### Auditing and Undo

 Batch recording captures per-op before/after for undo.
-Idempotency table caches apply responses.
+An idempotency table exists, but HTTP apply does not currently read/write it.

 ### Error Messages Catalog (selected)